AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 Note the Target Connection ID from the response.
 This ID will be required in the next step when creating the dataflow to export datasets.

-## Create a Dataflow
+## Create a dataflow {#create-dataflow}

+![Diagram showing step 5 in the export datasets workflow](../assets/api/export-datasets/export-datasets-api-workflow-overview.png)

 The final step in the destination configuration is to set up a dataflow.
 A dataflow ties together previously created entities and also provides options for configuring the dataset export schedule.
 To create the dataflow, use the payload below and replace the entity IDs from previous steps.

-![Diagram showing step 5 in the export datasets workflow](../assets/api/export-datasets/export-datasets-api-workflow-overview.png)

 **Request**